 The great thing about health and wellness is that you can create a career path that works best for you.
 At the IAWP, we feel that becoming a health and wellness coach is an excellent foundation for starting your health and wellness career.

 As a Holistic Wellness Coach, you can have the most impact, flexibility, and earning potential as you craft a unique business that only you can design.

 While all health and wellness career paths can be wonderful, you might find health and wellness coaching to be the best fit for you.

 By niching as a wellness coach, you’ll have the greatest array of options for how to specialize and work with clients.
 You’ll find the emphasis on a holistic approach works really well when helping people create life-long changes that lead to well-being.

 Check out our thoughts on why and how to become a wellness coach to help guide your journey into your new career.

 It’s important to attend a health and wellness coach training that offers support and will lead to an accredited certification.
-You’ll also want to spend some time thinking about your approach to wellness so you can get the business support that you’ll need during training and after your program is completed.
+You’ll also want to spend some time thinking about your approach to wellness so you can get the business management support that you’ll need during training and after your program is completed.

 We’ve created an excellent article that goes into depth on what to know to help craft your niche that you can read before getting started.

 At the IAWP we offer a Holistic Wellness Coach training program that leads to an internationally-respected certification.
 The training is flexible to fit your current life demands, it’s short enough to get you up and running as a coach quickly, and it’s long enough to make sure that you’re thoroughly trained and supported.